Chevrolet Cruze: Motorsport

 The Cruze returned to the BTCC in 2013 in the hands of Joe Girling and Tech-Speed Motorsport, who loaned the car from Finesse Motorsport.
-The increase in performance of the Next Generation Touring Car entries meant the older Super 2000 specification cars like the Cruze were now too uncompetitive to compete for wins but were provided with their own category.
-Now running a 2.0-litre turbocharged NGTC-specification engine, Girling took one class win at Donington Park but missed the second half of the season.
+The increase in performance of the Next Generation Touring Car entries meant the older Super 2000 specification cars like the Cruze became too uncompetitive to compete for wins but were provided with their own category.
+Ir was powered by a 2.0-litre turbocharged NGTC-specification engine, Girling took one class win at Donington Park but missed the second half of the season.
 The car returned to Finesse Motorsport who entered the Knockhill round of the championship with Aiden Moffat driving.
 At sixteen years old, Moffat became the BTCC's youngest driver at 16 years, 10 months and 28 days.
 This was to be the S2000 Cruze's final appearance in the BTCC, as S2000 cars are to be abolished from 2014.
 Andy Neate entered the 2013 season with a new NGTC-specification Cruze, built by his own team, IP Tech Race Engineering and used an engine built by RML.
 The car made its debut at Snetterton and competed at several rounds towards the end of the season.
 The car has since been sold to Aiden Moffat, who will run the car with his own team for 2014.
 BTC Racing will enter a hatchback variant of the Cruze for 2014, driven by Chris Stockton.
 The car was originally intended to be used by Jason Plato in 2012 but RML and Chevrolet withdrew from the BTCC and mothballed the shell.
 BTC Racing acquired it and were initially included on the entry list for 2013 but the car was not finished in time and never appeared all season.

 The first-generation Chevrolet Cruze debuted in the Argentine TC 2000 in 2011, and the second-generation in 2016.
 Agustín Canapino won the 2016 and 2021 championships.
 The second-generation Cruze is also entered in Turismo Nacional, where Jonatan Castellano took the Class 3 title in 2022.

 The second generation of the Chevrolet Cruze made its debut at Stock Car Brasil in 2016 with tubular chassis and in 2020 the fiber fairing gives way to the original bodywork of the cars with the necessary changes for the adaptation.